 Supreme Court upholds funding structure for CFPB

-Washington — The Supreme Court on Thursday upheld the funding structure for the Consumer Financial Protection Bureau (CFPB), rescuing the consumer finance agency from another effort by its critics to weaken it.
+Washington — The Supreme Court on Thursday upheld the funding structure for the Consumer Financial Protection Bureau, or CFPB, rescuing the consumer finance agency from another effort by its critics to weaken it.

-The court said in a 7 to 2 decision that the agency's funding structure complies with the Constitution's Appropriations Clause.
+The court said in a 7-2 decision that the agency's funding structure complies with the Constitution's Appropriations Clause.
 Justice Clarence Thomas authored the majority opinion.
 Justices Samuel Alito and Neil Gorsuch dissented.

 "Under the Appropriations Clause, an appropriation is simply a law that authorizes expenditures from a specified source of public money for designated purposes," Thomas wrote.
 "The statute that provides the bureau's funding meets these requirements.
 We therefore conclude that the bureau's funding mechanism does not violate the Appropriations Clause."